ls1intum/Artemis/docs/user/native-applications.rst

   .. image:: native-applications/android/settings_push.png
             :width: 300

-In this screen, users can choose which notification types to receive as push notifications, and can enable/disable push notifications for this device.
+In this screen, users can enable/disable push notifications for this device and also choose which notification types they want to receive.

   .. image:: native-applications/android/settings_push_detail.png
             :width: 300